smapiot/piral/docs/questions/tooling.md

 }
 ```

 This example uses `kras`'s default certificate.
-It will / should not be trusted on your machine.
+It will/should not be trusted on your machine.
 You can also create your own (or use your own) trusted certificates.
 In this case, just set the given paths accordingly.

 ---------------------------------------